python-trio/trio/docs/source/design.rst

 want to make it *easy* to get things *right*.

-Of course there are lots of other things that matter too, like speed, maintainability, etc. We like those too, as much as we can get.
-But sometimes these things come in conflict, and in those cases – while there are never any absolute rules in engineering – these are our priorities.
+Of course there are lots of other things that matter too, like speed, maintainability, etc. We want those too, as much as we can get.
+But sometimes these things come in conflict, and when that happens, these are our priorities.

 In some sense the entire rest of this document is a description of how these play out, but to give a simple example: Trio's